 Once connected to the Camera you have an easy access to all its features.
 The visibility of these features can be associated to three types of users: Beginner, Expert or Guru.
 Then you can make life easy for simple users.

-Minimum version of CommCam is 2.1.4 in order to recognize the ELIIXA+ 8k/4k Camera (both versions)
+Minimum version of CommCam is 2.1.0 in order to recognize the ELIIXA+ Camera ("BA0" version)

-The Versions "BHx" require a CommCam version 2.5.1 and further.
+The Version "BH1" require a CommCam 2.5.1 at least.